center-for-threat-informed-defense/sensor-mappings-to-attack/README.md

 Please submit [issues](https://github.com/center-for-threat-informed-defense/sensor-mappings-to-attack/issues) for any technical questions/concerns or contact [ctid@mitre-engenuity.org](mailto:ctid@mitre-engenuity.org?subject=subject=Question%20about%20sensor-mappings-to-attack) directly for more general inquiries.

-We welcome your feedback and contributions to help advance SMTA.
+We welcome your feedback and contributions to help advance SMAP.
 Please see the guidance for contributors if are you interested in [contributing or simply reporting issues.](/CONTRIBUTING.md)

 ## Notice